EpicEricEE/typst-plugins/.packages/base64/0.1.0/src/base64.typ

 #let charset = "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/"

-// Convert a number to a binary array and pad it.
+/// Convert a number to a binary array and pad it.
+///
+/// Arguments:
+/// - number: The number to convert.
+/// - size: The size of the array.
+If not given, the array will be as small as possible.
+///
+/// Returns: The binary array.
 #let bin(number, size: none) = {
   let result = while number > 0 {
     (calc.rem(number, 2),)